prettier/prettier/docs/rationale.md

 ## What Prettier is _not_ concerned about

-Prettier is only _prints_ code.
+Prettier only _prints_ code.
 It does not transform it.
 This is to limit the scope of Prettier.
 Let's focus on the printing and do it really well!

 Here are a few examples of things that are out of scope for Prettier: